 - Special instrument rooms and an analytical facility for analysis of photosynthesis, soil mineralization, plant water potential, plant growth and phenology, and micrometerology;

-- the Coastal Waters Laboratory on San Diego Bay, with a dive locker, indoor and outdoor mesocosm areas, wet labs, cold rooms, and computer stations;
+- the Coastal and Marine Institute Laboratory on San Diego Bay, with a dive locker, indoor and outdoor mesocosm areas, wet labs, cold rooms, and computer stations;

 - a microchemical core facility for DNA sequencing;